 Participants was asked to report their quantitative reasoning score (QRS) from their psychometric entrance test (PET, equivalent to SAT test) scores.
 These are standardized scores ranging between 50—150 with an average score of 100 points, σ=20.
 The QRS are derived from the quantitative reasoning section, which tests the ability to use numbers and mathematical knowledge in solving quantitative problems presented in verbal form but also in visual form such as tables and graphs (National Institute for Testing and Evaluation, n.d.).

 Participants were also asked to report the level (ranges between 3-5) they achieved on the mathematical Bagrut (matriculation) exam, which is completed in high school.

+Of the XX participants, XX (XX%) did not provide their QRS or math matriculation level (XX) or provided impossible data (outside the range of possible values).

 Panamath.